 Inclusivity and Diversity

-Canada has a diverse society that works towards the inclusion of all people.
-Canada’s population includes people with differences of all kinds, such as cultural and religious backgrounds, sexual orientation, gender identity, ability, and interest.
-By accepting and celebrating our differences, we ensure that Ontario is a place where everyone feels at home.
-There are many laws and policies in both Canada and Ontario that protect everyone’s human rights and encourage an inclusive society.
+Canada is a diverse society that works towards the inclusion of all people.
+Canada’s population includes people with differences of all kinds, such as cultural and religious backgrounds, sexual orientation, gender identity, ability, and interests.
+Learn more about Inclusion and Diversity.

 Norms and Expectations